surya-teja-222/Genetic-CNN-Optimisation/README.md

 -   `gen_sub_model.py` - Creates a new sub model on basis of the chromosome
 -   `app.py` - to generate initial set of chromosomes, and breed them to create new set of chromosomes
 -   `mutation.py` - to mutate the chromosomes

+# SETUP/ Local WorkFlow

+-  Add the dataset to `data/COVID-19_Radiography_Dataset`, look at `baseModel.py` for desired configuration.
+- It will contain 2 folders `COVID` & `Normal`
+- run baseModel.py to generate a baseModel.

+- after this use `chromosomes.py` to generate chromosomes.
+- Run app.py to breed chromosomes and mutate.
+- You will get the best model after mutation.
+- Check logs from `logs` folder for more insights.